 The primary pressure on fish stocks comes from commercial fishing pressure and from natural predation (e.g. seals).
 Reduction in fishing pressure has led to the recovery of some stocks e.g. cod from historical lows.
 Low natural recruitment has led to decreases in other stocks e.g. whiting.

-Inshore protection measures have been implemented to protect habitats known to important nursery grounds for many species, these includes the introduction of closed areas at known maerl, horse
+Inshore protection measures have been implemented to protect habitats known to be important nursery

 Map 16: Retained tonnage of cod caught around the Shetland area